Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 If there’s a Medicare Advantage or Medicare Part D plan in your area that has earned the government’s 5-star (excellent) rating, you’re allowed to switch onto that plan anytime between December 8 and November 30.
 This is called the 5-star special enrollment period, and you’re allowed to utilize it one time during that period.

-For 2024, there are a total of 36 Medicare contracts nationwide that received a 5-star rating.
-Three are Medicare cost plans and 31 are Medicare Advantage plans with integrated Part D prescription coverage (MA-PDs).
-The other two are employer group Part D plans that can’t be purchased by individuals (see Tables A1, A2, and A3 here for details about the plans that received 5-star ratings for 2024).
+For 2025, only 11 Medicare contracts nationwide earned a 5-star rating (down from 36 in 2024).
+Two are Medicare cost plans, seven are Medicare Advantage plans with Part D coverage, and two are stand-alone Part D plans (see Tables A1, A2, and A3 here for details about the plans that received 5-star ratings for 2025).1.
+So most enrollees do not have access to a 5-star plan in 2025, and thus cannot use the 5-star special enrollment period.

 When can I enroll in a Medicare Special Needs Plan?

-If you develop a condition that makes you eligible for a Medicare Special Needs Plan (SNP) and an applicable SNP is available in your area, you can join it at any time, but once you join, your special enrollment period ends.
+If you develop a condition that makes you eligible for a Medicare Special Needs Plan (SNP) and an applicable SNP is available in your area, you can join it at any time.
+Once you join, your special enrollment period ends.

 If I am a dual eligible, when can I make changes to my Medicare coverage?